mokacoding/mokacoding-weekly/issues/mokacoding-weekly-047.md

 You might have noticed that last week there was no issue.
-That is because I was travelling and run out of time to write up a decent issue, so rather than sending out something I would have considered mediocre and waste your time I decided to skip.
-I could have sent a placeholder message but that would have been equally a waste, and borderline spammy.
+I was travelling and ended up not having enough time to put together a list decent enough to share.
+Sorry about that.

-Some of you have taken [the survey](https://goo.gl/forms/20rXsVVtkzQUqkqc2) to help me improve the newsletter, thanks a lot for taking the time.
-If you haven't yet I'd really appreciate if you could spare a few minutes to [fill in the survey](https://goo.gl/forms/20rXsVVtkzQUqkqc2).
+Some of you have taken [the survey](https://goo.gl/forms/20rXsVVtkzQUqkqc2) to help me improve the newsletter, thanks a lot for taking the time 💚.
+If you haven't yet I'd really appreciate if you could spare a few minutes to [fill in the survey](https://goo.gl/forms/20rXsVVtkzQUqkqc2) 🙏.

 If you'll be at WWDC next week I hope you'll have a great time 😎.